rl1987/trickster.dev/tricksterblog/content/post/curl-beyond-the-basics.md

 libcurl and it's bindings
 -------------------------

-Curl is not only a CLI tool, but also a C library with bindings available in a number of programming languages.
+Curl is not only a CLI tool, but also a C library.
 If we have a curl snippet we can add `--libcurl` with file path to generate some boilerplate C code:

 ```
 $ curl http://httpbin.org/status/401 --libcurl example.c